© Schloss Callenberg

 • Castles & Palaces, Sights,…

-Callenberg Castle near Goldberg Lake rises on a wooded hill about six kilometres northwest of the town.
-First mentioned in a document in 1231, the castle has been owned by the ducal family of Saxe-Coburg and Gotha since 1826 and was occupied by the last reigning Duke Carl Eduard until 1945.
-In the “Sweden Year” of 1932, his eldest daughter Sibylla became engaged there to the Swedish crown prince Gustav Adolf.
-In 1982, Prince Andreas of Saxe-Coburg and Gotha bought the neo-Gothic castle with the help of the ducal family foundation.
-The estate’s own art collection includes important portraits of the Saxe-Coburg and Gotha family, valuable furniture, porcelain, a selection of weapons, long case clocks, and table clocks.
-The “German Rifle Museum” (Deutsches Schützenmuseum) is housed in one wing.
+Callenberg Palace near Goldberg Lake rises on a wooded hill about six kilometres northwest of town.
+First mentioned in a document in 1231, the palace has been owned by the ducal family of Saxe-Coburg and Gotha since 1826.
+The last reigning Duke Carl Eduard resided here until 1945.
+In the ‘Sweden Year’ of 1932, his eldest daughter Sibylla married the Swedish Crown Prince Gustav Adolf.
+In 1982, Prince Andreas of Saxe-Coburg and Gotha bought the Neo-Gothic palace with the help of the ducal family foundation.
+The current head of the family is Prince Hubertus.
+The palace’s own art collection includes important portraits of the Saxe-Coburg and Gotha family, valuable furniture, porcelain, a selection of weapons, longcase clocks, and table clocks.
+The German Rifle Museum (Deutsches Schützenmuseum) is housed in one wing.

-Directions: Exit B4 “CO-Beiersdorf”; free parking spaces
+Directions: Exit B4 CO-Beiersdorf, free parking spaces

 On the map